chickenandstats/chickenstats/docs/index.md

 # :material-notebook: **Introduction**

+!!! warning

+    You are on the developmental version of the documentation & none of these features have been publicly released.
+    Go [:octicons-arrow-right-24: here](https://chickenstats.com) for the latest version

 Welcome to the technical documentation & reference materials for **[chickenstats](https://github.com/chickenandstats/chickenstats)**, a Python package for scraping & analyzing sports data.
 With just a few lines of code: